 Overview

-When your guest pays for a room or service online or by using a Mews Terminal, Mews detects the currency the guest uses using factors such as geolocation, guest preferences, or the currency of the payment card.
+When your guest pays for a room or service online or by using a Mews Terminal, Mews detects the currency the guest uses based on factors such as geolocation, guest preferences, or the currency of the payment card.
 Optionally, the guest can select a currency option.

 Upon detection or selection, Mews displays transparent exchange rates and fees.
 The guest can opt to complete payment in their preferred currency with the displayed fees.

-Multicurrency completes the currency conversion before payment is processed.
-This ensures that the transaction processes in the preferred currency and eliminates the requirement for currency conversion with the guest’s bank or card issuer.
-This eliminates foreign exchange fees with the guest’s bank or card issuer.
+Multicurrency completes the currency conversion before Mews processes the payment.
+This ensures that the transaction processes in the preferred currency and eliminates the need for currency conversion with the guest's bank or card issuer.

-In addition, the property captures a percentage of Multicurrency fee as revenue.
+In addition, your property captures a percentage of the Multicurrency fee as revenue.

 - Improves transparency, increases guest trust, and reduces disputes related to exchange rates by showing guests the final amount in their home currency before they pay.